Dan Howdle | May 3rd, 2022

 |Contract lengths||24 months|

-With more of us needing faster internet speeds than ever before, Vodafone no longer offers standard ADSL broadband deals like most other providers.
-Instead, the ISP focuses on fibre optic, with two different packages widely available.
+With more of us needing faster internet speeds than ever before, Vodafone no longer offers standard ADSL broadband deals like other providers.
+Instead, the ISP focuses on fibre optic broadband, with a handful of different packages widely available.

-With this package, you’ll get an average speed of 35Mbps download (10Mbps upload).
+With this package, you’ll get an average speed of 36Mbps download (9Mbps upload).
 This is comparable with basic fibre deals from most other UK providers on the Openreach network (that’s everyone except Virgin Media).

 This option is suitable for a household of three to four people who use the internet on a daily basis – whether for online shopping, web browsing or social media.
 This speed should also be suitable for households where online gaming and streaming HDTV happens regularly, but if you stream in 4K or download video games and large files often, you may need to upgrade to their faster package.

 Along with many other providers.
 Vodafone now also offers ultrafast internet connections to select properties across the country within ultrafast-enabled areas.
-Customers can choose from 100Mbps, 200Mbps, 500Mbps or 900Mbps.
+Customers can choose from 200Mbps or 500Mbps.
 You can visit Vodafone’s postcode checker to find out if ultrafast services have arrived in your area yet.

 Download speeds describe how fast you can copy information from the internet to your device - things like video games, music and movies.
 Upload speeds, on the other hand, describe how fast you can copy information from your device to the internet, cloud storage or other devices.